Looking for a healthy alternative to soda? This refreshing fermented pineapple and raspberry water kefir recipe is good for you!

-Everyone needs to have “that drink” in their entertaining repertoire.
+Everyone has a favorite drink as part of their entertaining repertoire.
 Something that dazzles both guests and taste buds alike.
-This raspberry pineapple water kefir has become that drink for us.
+This raspberry pineapple water kefir recipe has become that drink for us.
 It’s refreshingly sweet yet very low in sugar.
-It even packs a probiotic punch which makes my tummy happy (and the mommy in me smile).
+This healthy alternative to soda even packs a probiotic punch which makes my tummy happy (and the mommy in me smile).

 - 1 cup raspberries